Self-contained self-rescue device

-A self-contained self-rescue device, SCSR, self-contained self-rescuer, or air pack is a portable oxygen source for providing breathable air when the surrounding atmosphere lacks oxygen or is contaminated with toxic gases, e.g. carbon monoxide.
+A self-contained self-rescue device, SCSR, self-contained self-rescuer, or air pack is a type of closed-circuit SCBA with a portable oxygen source for providing breathable air when the surrounding atmosphere lacks oxygen or is contaminated with toxic gases, e.g. carbon monoxide.

 Self-rescuers are intended for use in environments such as coal mines where there is a risk of fire or explosion, and in a location where no external rescue may be available for some time – the wearer must make their own way to safety, or to some pre-equipped underground refuge.
 The main hazard here is from large quantities of carbon monoxide or whitedamp, often produced by an explosion of firedamp.
 In some industries, the hazard may be from anoxic asphyxia, or a lack of oxygen, rather than poisoning by something toxic.

 Self-rescuers are small, lightweight belt or harness-worn devices, enclosed in a rugged metal case.
 They are designed to have a long service life of around 10 years (longer for shelf storage) and to be worn every day by each miner.
 Once used, they have a working life of a few hours and are discarded after opening.

-There are two forms of rescuer: respirators and oxygen sources.